xpress-embedo/ESP32/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/embeddedlab)

 # ESP32
-The ESP32 module I am using is of 38 pin, but it doesn't matter, I purchased it from [this link](https://amzn.to/2PSL5eN).
+The ESP32 module I am using is 38 pin, but it doesn't matter, I purchased it from [this link](https://amzn.to/2PSL5eN).

 ### Pin Out
 The ESP32 chip comes with 48 pins with multiple functions.
-Not all pins are exposed in all ESP32 development boards, and there are some pins that cannot be used.
+Not all pins are exposed in all ESP32 development boards, and some pins cannot be used.
 If you're using an ESP32 38 pin Development board, you can use the following GPIO diagram as a reference.
 ESP32 38 pin Development board pinout diagram GPIO's pins. _This will be used in all the examples_.
 <img src="Support/ESP32-38 PIN-DEVBOARD.png" width=80% height=80% />